chito365/uk/_posts/1/7/2021-04-05-amira-mccarthy.md

-Member of the four-piece girl group Neon Jungle whose debut album, Welcome to the Jungle, charted at #8 on the UK Album chart and #48 on the Australian chart.
+Member of the four-piece girl group Neon Jungle whose debut album, Welcome to the Jungle, charted at number 8 on the UK Album chart and number 48 on the Australian chart.